Compositing manager: History

-On March 24, 2001, Mac OS X v10.0 became the first mainstream operating system to feature software-based 3D compositing and effects, provided by its Quartz component.
-With the release of Mac OS X v10.2 and Quartz Extreme, the job of compositing could move to dedicated graphics hardware.
+On March 24, 2001, Apple's Mac OS X 10.0 (Cheetah) became the first mainstream operating system to feature software-based 3D compositing and effects, provided by its Quartz component.
+With the release of Mac OS X 10.2 (Jaguar) and Quartz Extreme, the job of compositing could move to dedicated graphics hardware.

 In 2003 Sun Microsystems demonstrated an ambitious 3D graphics system called Project Looking Glass to layer on top of its Swing toolkit.
 It was first shown at the 2003 LinuxWorld Expo.
 Although Apple threatened to sue Sun for breach of intellectual-property rights, other window managers have implemented some of the functionality in Looking Glass.
 By 2006 development was discontinued by Sun, whose primary business was transitioning from graphically oriented Unix workstations to selling enterprise mainframes.

 Microsoft first presented the Desktop Window Manager in Project Longhorn to the 2003 Windows Hardware Engineering Conference, demonstrating wobbly windows.
-Severe delays in the development of Longhorn caused Microsoft not to debut its 3D-compositing window-manager until the release of Windows Vista in January 2007.
+Severe delays in the Longhorn development process caused Microsoft not to debut its 3D-compositing window-manager until the release of Windows Vista in November 2006.

 Implementing compositing under the X Window System required some redesign, which took place incrementally.
 Metacity 2.8.4 was released in August 2004.
 However, the first widely publicized compositing window manager for X was Xfwm, released in January 2005.
 On 26 January 2005 Compiz was released, introducing fully accelerated 3D-compositing to the Linux platform.

 KDE's KWin also supports compositing.